eProsima/Integration-Service-docs/docs/examples/dockers/dockers.rst

 =========================

 The docker image required to run the examples is provided in `eProsima website <www.eprosima.com/index.php/downloads-all>`_.
-The image is loaded decompressing the provided `is_samples.tar.gz` and importing it using the docker cli.
+The image can be loaded using the docker command line:

  .. code-block:: bash

-    $ unzip -p is_samples.tar.gz | docker import - is:samples
+    $ docker load --input is_samples.tgz

 ROS 2 talker to DDS subscriber
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^